 Small startup teams usually do not have a documentation problem first.
 They have a context reuse problem.
 A founder explains why a product decision was made, an engineer corrects a wrong assumption, a customer reveals the real workflow, and the useful part disappears into a chat thread or meeting note.

-Claude Team Brain: How to reduce founder bottlenecks for agency-style startup teams is about making that context reusable.
+Claude SharePoint brain: How to reduce founder bottlenecks for agency-style startup teams is about making that context reusable.
 The goal is not to turn a startup into a heavy wiki operation.
 The goal is to give Claude, ChatGPT, and other assistants a grounded memory source they can query when the team asks for help.

 The startup problem